|

 - Bitdefender This is a good option for newer computers.
 It offers better protection, but it requires more system resources.

-- Windows Defender This is built into Windows and a good choice and it still works on Windows 10.
+- Windows Defender This is built into Windows and a good choice and it still works on Windows 10 after its retirement.
 It’s become much better over the years. - AND IT'S FREE!

 One Last Thing